Monday, July 16th

 Started the day at the Lewis & Clark Interpretive Center.
 Very well done and with 2 movies and 1 talk and views of the Missouri River out the window.
 The center focused on their experience in what is now Great Falls, MT due to the 5 falls they had to portage around.

-had to get their heavy boats
+Showing the grade the men had to get their heavy boats up to portage around the falls |

 I never cease to be amazed at this Corp of Discovery and what they endured and what courage they had.
 They were for the most part only in their early 30s - maybe that's why they had so much gumption.